yandex-cloud/docs/en/compute/operations/vm-info/get-info.md

 {% list tabs %}

 - Management console

-  On the **Virtual machines** page in the **Compute Cloud** section, you can find a list of VMs in the folder and brief information on them.
+  On the **Virtual machines** page in the **Compute Cloud** section, you can find a list of VMs in the folder and brief information for each of them.

-  For more information about a certain VM, click on the line with its name.
+  For more information about a certain VM, click its name.

   Tabs:

   - **Overview** shows general information about the VM, including the IP addresses assigned to it.
   - **Disks** provides information about the disks attached to the VM.
   - **Operations** lists operations on the VM and resources attached to it, such as disks.
   - **Monitoring** shows information about resource consumption on the VM.
 You can only get this information from the management console or from inside the VM.
   - **Serial port** provides information that is output by the VM to the serial port.
 To obtain this information via the API or CLI, follow the instructions [#T](get-serial-port-output.md).

 - CLI

   {% include [default-catalogue](../../../_includes/default-catalogue.md) %}

   1. View the description of the command to get serial port output:

       ```
       $ yc compute instance get --help
       ```

   1. Select a VM, for example, `first-instance`:

       {% include [compute-instance-list](../../_includes_service/compute-instance-list.md) %}

   1. Get basic information about a VM:

       ```
       $ yc compute instance get first-instance
       ```

       To get information about a VM with [metadata](../../concepts/vm-metadata.md), use the `--full` flag:

       ```
       $ yc compute instance get --full first-instance
       ```

 - API

-  To get basic information about a VM, use the [get](../../api-ref/Instance/get.md) method for the [Instance](../../api-ref/Instance/index.md) resource.
+  To get basic information about a VM, use the [get](../../../_api-ref/compute/api-ref/Instance/get.md) method for the [Instance](../../../_api-ref/compute/api-ref/Instance/index.md) resource.

   The basic information does not include the user-defined metadata that was passed when creating or updating the VM.
 To get the information along with the metadata, specify `view=FULL` in the parameters.

 {% endlist %}

 ## Getting information from inside a VM {#inside-instance}